ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-21-meeting-electron-js.md

 ## What is Electron.js?

 Hi.
-I’m a junior web-developer and in this article I’ll tell you about my meeting with Electron.js, describe a couple of challenges I struggled with and share my opinion about the future of this technology.
+I'm a junior web-developer and in this article I'll tell you about my meeting with Electron.js, describe a couple of challenges I struggled with and share my opinion about the future of this technology.

 **Electron** is a platform with an open source code that helps developer to create pseudo-native applications using already known technologies such as JavaScript, HTML, and CSS with Node.js runtime environment as a back-end and Chromium as a front-end.
 The developer of it is GitHub Inc.